 - hostname identifies the name of the computer on which the converter is installed.
 An IP Address may be specified instead of a host name. - port identifies the particular port on which an instance is listening.
 Your choice of ports is arbitrary and should be selected to be compliant with your existing environment.
-The ports chosen will need to match the ports used when launching the remote converters from a start-up script.
+The ports chosen will need to match the ports used when launching the remote converters from a start-up script. - sslProtocol optionally specifies that encryption should be applied to the connection.
+The protocols available are determined by the Java you are using.
+Typical examples are "SSL", "TLS", "TLSv1". - sslTrustStore optionally specifies the path to the "trust store" which provides certificates used for encryption. - sslTrustStorePw optionally specifies a password to use to read the trust store.
+A password is typically not needed to read the certificates from the store.

-2.4 Installing Converters
+2.4 Installing Remote Converters